If Airbags Deploy, Is the Car Totaled? Not Always

 Xem Ngay

-If your vehicle isn't totaled and you have appropriate coverage, insurers cover airbag replacement as part of collision repairs[2].
-However, they will not pay for airbag replacement if they've declared the vehicle a total loss.
+If the car isn't totaled and you have appropriate coverage, insurance covers airbag replacement as part of the overall repair bill.
+You pay your deductible; they pay the rest.

 Xem Ngay